ShunxiWu/513-final/RUNCODE.md

 # Experiment Overview

-This experiment consists of three main stages: Data Visualization and Preprocessing, Data Segmentation, and Data Labeling, followed by Machine Learning Training.
+This experiment consists of three main stages: Data Visualization and Preprocessing, Data Labeling, and Machine Learning Training.
 Each stage plays a crucial role in the overall process of analyzing and building a predictive model.

-## 513.ipynb - Data Visualization and Preprocessing
+## Data Visualization and Preprocessing - 513.ipynb

 This notebook focuses on visualizing the data and performing preprocessing tasks before further analysis.
 It includes the following steps: